If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What You’ll Need

 Steam cleaners come in all shapes and sizes.
-Those who already own one should ensure they have a fabric steamer and soft-bristle brush attachment.
+For vehicle detailing, you want a machine with a fabric steamer attachment and a soft-bristle brush.

 You Might Also Like